stuartpauljames/school-hub/README.md

 This is designed to be self-hosted: each family runs their own copy, with their own credentials, on their own computer.
-The connectors are built against ClassDojo, ClassCharts, and MyChildAtSchool themselves -- not anything specific to one school -- so if your children's school uses these same apps, this should work without needing to change any of the scraping code.
+The connectors are built against ClassDojo and MyChildAtSchool themselves -- not anything specific to one school -- so if your children's school uses these same apps, this should work without needing to change any of the scraping code.
 You'll just need to bring your own:
 - A free Gemini API key
 - Your own Google Cloud OAuth credentials (a few minutes to set up)
 - Your own school app logins